Own your beer.

 Matt Cropp, President (Term to 2020, He/Him)

 Matt is an all around co-op geek who loves good beer.
 His day-job is as Co-Executive Director of the Vermont Employee Ownership Center, which educates and supports business owners considering exiting their business to employee-ownership.
-He’s also involved with a variety of freelance and volunteer projects in the co-op movement, including as Chair of the Vermont Solidarity Investing Club, which invests exclusively in cooperatives.
+He’s also involved with a variety of projects in the co-op movement, including as Chair of the Vermont Solidarity Investing Club, which invests exclusively in cooperatives.
 His interest in co-ops was sparked by learning about credit unions during the 2008 Financial Crisis, and he subsequently wrote his History M.A. thesis on the founding and first 25 years of the Vermont State Employees Credit Union (now VSECU).
-Matt lives in the New North End of Burlington with his partner Allison and their rabbits Coady and Anabel.
+Matt lives in the New North End of Burlington with his partner Allison and their rabbits Coady and Harry.

 Andrew GansenBerg, V.P. (term to 2020, Uses All Pronouns)

 Kiersten Hallquist, Scribe (term to 2021, she/her)

 Kiersten was born and raised in Vermont.
 She received her Bachelors of Arts (B.A.) in environmental studies at Dartmouth College and her Master’s in Educational Leadership (M.Ed.) at the University of Vermont.
-She has served as the minutes-taker for the City Market Board August 2015 through December 2018, which gave her extensive experience observing cooperative board process, form, and function.
+She served as the minutes-taker for the City Market Board August 2015 - December 2018, which gave her extensive experience observing cooperative board process, form, and function.
 However, what she loves most about co-ops is how they build and support communities.
 She lives with her partner, Mike, and their mutty-pup, Murphy, in the New North End of Burlington.
-View her online professional LinkedIn portfolio...
+View her online professional LinkedIn portfolio…

 David Smith, Treasurer (term to 2022)